Tuesday, December 28, 2010

 Ron had a brilliant idea that help solve an important open problem called the Aanderaa-Karp-Rosenberg Conjecture.
 It is still not completely resolved, but I want to highlight his idea—actually the work was joint with Jean Vuillemin.
 Suppose that is a boolean function.
 There are many ways to define the complexity of such a function:

-the size of its smallest formula;- the size of its smallest general circuit;
+- the size of its smallest general circuit;

 - the size of its smallest circuit of a given constant depth;